-Lewis and Clark passed through the area of Fort Osage in present-day Missouri in June, 1804 on their journey west to the Pacific Ocean.
-Clark considered this spot to be a good place for a fort with its “high commanding position, more than 70 feet above high-water mark, and overlooking the river, which is here but of little depth.”
+Lewis and Clark passed through the area of Fort Osage in present-day Missouri in June 1804 on their journey west to the Pacific Ocean.
+Clark considered this spot to be a good place for a fort with its “high commanding position, more than 70 feet above high-water mark and overlooking the river, which is here but of little depth.”

-Upon their return in 1806, Meriwether Lewis was named governor and William Clark was given the post of commander of the militia and Indian agent of the Louisiana Territory.
+Upon their return in 1806, Meriwether Lewis was named governor, and William Clark was given the post of commander of the militia and Indian agent of the Louisiana Territory.
 Clark established Fort Osage, one of the first military outposts in the Louisiana Purchase, in 1808 to protect and promote trade with the Osage Indians.

 The fort was built by the men of the 1st Regiment, U.S. Infantry, who traveled in six keelboats up the Missouri River under the command of Captain Eli Clemon and the St. Charles Dragoons, who marched overland under Clark’s command.
 Four of the keelboats carried $20,000 worth of merchandise belonging to George C. Sibley, who was the chief factor, or trader, at the post.

 A vital part of the success of the “factory” was the trader’s access to the river where incoming and outgoing goods were received and dispatched.
-Sibley built his factory so as to have access to the river through his second basement.
+Sibley built his factory to have access to the river through his second basement.
 Remnants of the Ferry Road are included in the Fort Osage District.

 It is believed that two of the most significant treaties in the history of Missouri were signed at the Fort between the Osage Indians and the U.S. Government.
 On September 14, 1808, the Osage ceded all of their lands east of a line running south of the Fort to the Arkansas River.
 A later treaty, signed on November 14 of the same year, further granted to the U.S. all of the Osage land claims north of the Missouri River, while the annuity for the cessions was established at $1,000.00 for the Great Osage Tribe, and half that amount for the Little Osage tribe.

-Nothing remains of the original buildings at the site; however, the old fort was rebuilt in 1951 utilizing the same timbers and building materials that were used by early pioneers of Jackson County and rests upon its original foundation.
+Nothing remains of the original buildings at the site; however, the old fort was rebuilt in 1951 utilizing the same timbers and building materials used by early pioneers of Jackson County and rests upon its original foundation.
 Reconstruction of the fort was based on archaeological evidence found at the site and from a drawing of the fort by William Clark.

 The trading post-factory is one-and-one-half stories high with two cellars below.
 One of the lower cellars opens to the river bluff for river access.
 The first floor is reconstructed as the factor’s residence and a trading post museum.
 Besides the factory, the site presently includes a main blockhouse, four blockhouses at the corners of the post stockade; officer quarters, soldiers barracks, and remaining service buildings, all constructed between 1951-1961.
-In 1965 soldiers huts and a stockade fence were added, completing reconstruction of the fort area.
+In 1965 soldiers’ huts and a stockade fence were added, completing the reconstruction of the fort area.

 107 Osage Street